mikf/gallery-dl/docs/configuration.rst

     ``string``
 How To
     * login and `Apply for an API Key <https://api.smugmug.com/api/developer/apply>`__
+    * fill out the form:

+      * choose a random name and description
+      * set "Type" to "Application"
+      * set "Platform" to "All"
-    * use a random name and description, set "Type" to "Application", "Platform" to "All", and "Use" to "Non-Commercial"
+      * set "Use" to "Non-Commercial"
-    * fill out the two checkboxes at the bottom and click "Apply"
+      * tick the two checkboxes at the bottom
+      * click "Apply"

     * copy ``API Key`` and ``API Secret`` and put them in your configuration file as ``"api-key"`` and ``"api-secret"``